Water Quality

 Poor | 0-44 | Water quality is almost always threatened or impaired; conditions usually depart from desirable levels. |

-Source: Government of Saskatchewan, Water Security Agency, Annual Report for 2015-16: State of Drinking Water Quality in Saskatchewan
+Source: Government of Saskatchewan, Water Security Agency, Drinking Water Annual Report

 Did You Know?